-Q: It seems as if so many of us are confident as girls, then, as we become pre-teens and teens, we get bombarded by other people’s expectations and lose ourselves.
+Q: It seems as if so many of us are confident as girls, then, as we become pre-teens and teens, we get bombarded by other people’s expectations and lose ourselves and self confidence.
 Did that happen to you?

-Q: How did you find your way out of all that stress to now feeling more ‘at ease’ with yourself?
+Q: How did you find your way out of all that stress to now feeling more ‘at ease’ with yourself or improve confidence?
 And why does that idea mean so much to you?

 A: It meaningful because I’ve worked so hard to get to the place I’m in today, years later, which is, essentially, feeling much more ‘at home’ with who I am and where I’m going.
 And, in my experience, there’s no one way to get there: A tree doesn’t grow only one branch to catch the light; it grows as many branches as it needs.